fpauloc/hello-world/README.md

 now I have to continue with my java project with selenium and with the preparation for IHK exams See you later ...

+# ----    ----
+2017-11-01

+Also, My project is about a test automation system using Selenium IDE, Selenium Webdriver and Java.

+I hope that someone have a litle bit time to give some ideas or help

+I'm new here - Github, Selenium or Java, that's why this presence here on GitHub